 Business law, tax law, and estate planning services are what we do best.
 Read more about each of these important categories and how we help clients find the answers they need.

 Our firm provides advice and assistance in business entity selection and formation.
 We help clients establish and operate LLC’s, corporations and other business entities.
 We also provide advice concerning all aspects of starting a new business.
 Our services for businesses include establishing new businesses (Limited Liability Companies, S Corporations, C Corporations, Partnerships), drafting LLC operating agreements, shareholder agreements, family businesses, business contracts, internet-based businesses, buy/sell agreements, succession planning, and assistance with buying and selling businesses.
 If you are contemplating any of these business law services we can guide you through the process.
 Creating a solid business plan takes time and energy.
 You may be asking: “Why do I need a business plan?
 The answer is that you significantly increase your chance of success if you chart your course with a written business plan.

 Estate planning is the process of planning for an efficient disposition of assets following a person’s death.
 This process varies significantly for residents of different states.
 Our firm assists Georgia clients in reviewing and evaluating the tax issues and non-tax issues related to their estate plans.

-The estate planning process typically involves preparation of wills with trust provisions (and sometimes revocable “living” trusts), powers of attorney, and advance directives for health care (sometimes called “living wills”).
+The estate planning process typically involves the preparation of wills with trust provisions (and sometimes revocable “living” trusts), powers of attorney, and advance directives for health care (sometimes called “living wills”).
 The process also frequently involves retirement and income tax planning, reviewing insurance policy and retirement plan beneficiary designations, reviewing property ownership, estate tax planning, lifetime gifting strategies, and planning for the most efficient transfer of assets to intended beneficiaries in accordance with the unique needs and circumstances of the client’s family.

-Our firm also prepares highly specialized trusts for clients with specific needs, including retirement plan trusts, life insurance trusts, marital bypass trusts, family bank trusts, irrevocable trusts, gun trusts, intentionally defective grantor trusts, supplemental needs trusts, Crummey trusts and other specialized gifting trusts.
+Our firm also prepares highly specialized trusts for clients with specific needs, including retirement plan trusts, life insurance trusts, marital bypass trusts, family bank trusts, irrevocable trusts, gun trusts, intentionally defective grantor trusts, supplemental needs trusts, Crummey trusts, and other specialized gifting trusts.
 An estate planning attorney can ensure your future plans are secure.